 Sometimes images look fine in Photoshop, Lightroom, or some other image viewer, but suddenly look noisy when you load them into Zerene Stacker.
 If you look closer, you discover that the noise appears when the images are viewed at some reduced scale like “Fit window”, but at 100% the images look the same in Zerene Stacker as they do in the other programs.

 The reason this happens is that the other programs “anti-alias” their screen displays by averaging together lots of image pixels to make each screen pixel, and Zerene Stacker doesn't bother to do that.

-The effect can be worrisome when you first notice it.
+All these effects can be worrisome when you first notice them.
 However, the screen display appearance does not affect the quality of output image files, so once you realize what's going on, the worry goes away.